benjamin-manning/website_benjaminmanning.io/content/authors/admin/_index.md

 ---
 ### **Professional**

 I am a researcher at the University of Pennsylvania working at the intersection of machine learning and the computational social sciences.
 I've previsouly done research in a variety of fields at Dartmouth College, Harvard University and the University of Chicago, with additional experience teaching all levels of math and statistics (from elementary school to graduate level courses).
-I will be joining MIT in the fall of 2022 to puruse my PhD with the Information Technology group at Sloan.
+I will be enrolling at MIT in the fall of 2022 to puruse my PhD with the Information Technology group at Sloan.

 ### **Personal**